10 Best French Translation Apps (Free & Paid Options)

 Pricing: Free.

 Linguee is a must-have companion app for French learners and translators.
 It offers high-quality dictionary entries combined with real-world usage examples from websites and documents, and it works fully offline.
+You can rely on the app especially when you need to double-check word choice, understand subtle differences in meaning, or see how a term is actually used in professional or technical contexts.

 Pros